crispinprojects/talkcalendar/README.md

 ## Speech Synthesis

 Talk Calendar has a built-in word concatenation speech synthesizer which I have called VoiceTalker.
-It is used to play-back pre-recorded English words for reading out dates, times and some common generic words used to summarise a personal calendar event such as *anniversary, appointment, birthday, cafe, car, day, dentist, doctor, driver, family, fathers, funeral, holiday, hospital, meeting, meetup, mothers, party, payment, reminder, restaurant, task, television, travel, visit, work, workshop*.
-You can use two or more words for the event summary such as "birthday party", "mothers day" "fathers day"  etc. If an event summary word is not recognised then it is skipped over.
+It is used to play-back pre-recorded English words for reading out dates, times and some common generic words used to summarise a personal calendar event such as *anniversary, appointment, birthday, cafe, calendar, car, day, dentist, doctor, driver, event, family, fathers, funeral, holiday, hospital, meeting, meetup, mothers, party, payment, reminder, restaurant, task, television, travel, visit, work, workshop*.
+You can use two or more words for the event summary such as "Birthday party", "Mothers day", "Fathers day", "Travel and visit" or just "Calendar event".
+If an event summary word is not recognised then it is skipped over.
 More words for personal calendar events and notable dates will be added in future updates.
-The number of upcoming events and titles can be read out if required.

 Talk Calendar also incorporates a speech dispatcher which allows text-to-speech output to be sent to the espeak speech synthesizer which has to be installed separately on the user system.